Skip to Content

 So, once you’ve lined your muffin pans with parchment paper liners, you’re good to go!

-Just fill up each cup halfway with the batter and bake them according to the instructions.
+Just use a spoon to fill up each cup halfway with the batter and bake them according to the instructions.

-And when they’re done, removal is easy peasy!
+And when they’re done, the warm cupcakes is easy peasy!

 Simply remove the parchment paper liners before dipping the Lemon Blossoms in the glaze.